Practice Information Note APP 1: Case Management of Full Court and Appellate Matters

 5.2 Any urgent interlocutory applications, such as stay applications, that require the Court's consideration within approximately one week of filing should be brought promptly to the attention of the duty judge in accordance with the Court's guidance on urgent (Duty) matters.

-5.3 Any interlocutory applications that may not be sufficiently urgent for the duty system, but still require consideration within a month of filing should be brought promptly to the attention of the National Operations Registrar team at NORTeam@fedcourt.gov.au ("NOR team") or the local registry so that an early initial triage process may be initiated, if appropriate.
+5.3 Any interlocutory applications that may not be sufficiently urgent for the duty system, but still require consideration within a month of filing should be brought promptly to the attention of the local registry, marked for the attention of the National Judicial Registrar – Appeals so that an early initial triage process may be initiated, if appropriate.

-5.4 Any request for expedition should also be communicated promptly to the NOR team or to local registry.
+5.4 Any request for expedition should also be communicated promptly to the local registry, marked for the attention of the National Judicial Registrar – Appeals.
 A request for expedition should make plain when the parties expect to be ready for hearing.
 To the extent possible, the views of all other parties in relation to the expedition request should be sought and communicated to the Court.
 While it is not always necessary to file a formal interlocutory application seeking expedition and affidavit material in support, any expedition request should clearly explain the reason(s) for making it.

-5.5 It is the Court's policy that all requests for expedition are considered by the Chief Justice in consultation with the National Appeals Coordinating Judges.
-The Chief Justice and the National Appeals Coordinating Judges may also seek the views of the Case Management Judge as to whether expedition is appropriate.
+5.5 It is the Court's policy that all requests for expedition are considered by the Chief Justice in consultation with the National Appeals Coordinating Judge.
+The Chief Justice and the National Appeals Coordinating Judge may also seek the views of the Case Management Judge as to whether expedition is appropriate.

 6. Challenging a Previous Full Court Decision